ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why modern stupidity just looks different.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on are we smarter now or just louder?.

 ---